Hooray! Hooray! It's a Holi-Holiday: "Hooray! Hooray! (Caribbean Night Fever)"

 "Hooray!
 Hooray!
 (Caribbean Night Fever)" is a double A-side Boney M. single from 1999 with a new remix of their 1979 hit "Hooray!
 Hooray!
-It's a Holi-Holiday" and a Megamix of their hits "Brown Girl in the Ring", "Hooray!
+It's a Holi-Holiday" and a megamix of their hits "Brown Girl in the Ring", "Hooray!
 Hooray!
 It's a Holi-Holiday" and "No Woman No Cry", all taken from their remix album 20th Century Hits, released at the same time.
-The single fared poorly, peaking at just #79 in the German charts and number 80 on the Swiss chart.
+The single fared poorly, peaking at just No. 79 on the German charts and number 80 on the Swiss chart.
 After producer Frank Farian had dropped the idea of launching an all-new Boney M. line-up with young people, he announced that original lead singer Liz Mitchell and her Boney M. line-up would promote the album before dropping this idea again.
 Consequently, the accompanying video featured a cartoon movie of the original group.
 The 12" single featured "Tropical" and "Carnival" mixes, both unavailable on CD.